bot15498/Lisec/README.md

 work, you must specify the location of the Lyft Autonomous Vehicle dataset.
 This location is saved in the Constants.py file.

+The Lyft-Object-Detection SDK has a key object called the Level 5 Dataset.
+This object reference is needed for most functions in this repo.

 ## Training the Model
 The model is very big, and will not fit in a normal amount of RAM.
 We recommend training on a server or cluster with at least 500 GB of usable RAM.

+Training the model is done with the model_training.py.
+The two key functions in this file are train() and train_with_model(). train() requires a list of samples from the Level 5 Dataset to train on, the reference to the Level 5 Dataset, and a location to save the model to. train_with_model() is a similar function but allows the user to load a model from disk.

+## Predicting Using the Model
+Predicting is done by running Predict.py.
+The main function in this file is predictMain(), which requires a sample from the Level 5 Dataset, the Level 5 dataset object, the model to predict with, and an output path to save the resulting numpy files.

+## Visualizing Results
+Converting predictions to bounding boxes is done with the rpnToRegion.py script.
+The script loads the output of Predict.py as well as a reference to the Level 5 Dataset.
+The program will then apply a transformation from the RPN output to 20 potential cars in the sample.
+This result will be plotted with the original Lidar data and the actual annotations of the scene.
+The IoU comparison between the prediction with the ground truth will also be printed to the console.

 ## Other Notes / Fixes
 There are certain features of Keras and Tensorflow that prevent the network